mellor-lab/mellor-lab.github.io/book/contents/our-team/members/joeflanagan.md

 ### Research:

-I'm currently researching the molecular and synaptic mechanisms which underlie the sustained antidepressant effects of NMDA receptor antagonists Ketamine a project jointly supervised by Jack Mellor and Emma Robbinson.
+I'm currently researching the molecular and synaptic mechanisms which underlie the sustained antidepressant effects of NMDA receptor antagonists Ketamine a project jointly supervised by Jack and Emma Robbinson.

 ### Current projects: